International Teaching Assistant Oral Interaction (ITAOI) exam

 Will I have access to a computer or projector during my presentation?
 Will I be able to project a slide or image to provide visual support to my teaching?

-Examinees will not have access to a computer during the ITAOI.
-Use of tablets, phones, and other electronic devices is not permitted.
-A chalkboard or whiteboard will be provided for visual support of the teaching demonstration.
+You will have access to a classroom computer and projector during the ITAOI.
+Use of personal tablets, phones, and other electronic devices during the exam is not permitted.

 Yes.
-Each examinee will be given up to two minutes to prepare for the teaching demonstration by writing on the board.
+You will be given up to two minutes to prepare for the teaching demonstration by writing on the board.